 Visit the Nomura Samurai House and garden before transferring around 1.5 hours to Gokayama.
+You will need to remove your shoes before entering.
 Enjoy lunch and then try your hand on making washi paper.
 Continue approximately 1 hour to Shirakawago and explore the 300-year-old Gassho style Wada House.
+You will need to remove your shoes before entering.
 Finally, drive around 1.5 hours to reach Takayama and check into your hotel with onsen facilities.